Cultivating Trauma-Informed Organizations and Services for People Living with Disabling Mental Health Conditions

 Social Workers

-American Psychiatric Association, provider #1743, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
+As a Jointly Accredited Organization, American Psychiatric Association (APA) is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-American Psychiatric Association maintains responsibility for this course.
-ACE provider approval period: 05/18/2020-05/18/2021 and 05/18/2021-05/18/2024.
-Social workers completing this course receive 1.0 (clinical) continuing education credits.
+APA maintains responsibility for this course.
+Social workers completing this course receive up to 1.00 clinical continuing education credits.

 ***Continuing education requirements vary from state to state.
 Many state boards grant reciprocity with national accrediting organizations and other state boards.
 It is the responsibility of each professional to understand the requirements for license renewal or check with the state or national licensing board and/or professional organization to become more familiar with their policies for acceptable continuing education credit.
 Social workers and Psychologists should contact their regulatory board to determine course approval.